midsum-salrux/faux/README.md

 # Faux

-Faux is a chatbot bridge between urbit groups and discord.
+Faux is a bridge between urbit groups and discord.

 https://urbit.org/grants/faux